From Strategy to Concepts

 The Challenge

 Strategy decks are inspirational, but they don’t show what the future looks like in practice.
-They describe opportunities and risks—but not how a teacher or student would actually experience them.
+They describe opportunities and risk, but not how a teacher or student would actually experience them.
+The challenge was to close the gap between vision and product: how to make strategy actionable for design and engineering, how to validate opportunities before investing in development, and how to maintain alignment while exploring multiple directions.

 My Role